Leonas/gearship/README.md

 Created as a micro alternative to puppet, chef, capistrano, etc, for managing droplets on digital ocean.

+#### Caution: Currently under development - breaking changes can occur at any time.

 ### Overview
 - `gem install gearship`
 - `gearship init`